TomerAberbach/jillmarbach.com/src/content/posts/2020-03-29-to-do-this-fall-get-a-new-logo.md

 ---
-title: 'To Do This Fall: Get a New Logo'
+title: 'To Do This December: Get a New Logo'
 date: 2018-11-16T16:00:00.000Z
 tags:
   - TCNJ project